OsBlaineOra/db-devops-tools/Jenkins.md

 ## Setup Your Project
 1. Source Code Management
     1. Select Git
-    1. In Repository URL enter the https URL you copied from your fork of the repo
+    1. In Repository URL enter the https URL from your fork of the repository
-    # Either include rsa key or put note about read only https
+    **Note:** Using the https url (without credentials) instead of the ssh url will allow Jenkins read-only access to your repository.
+This is all you need for this lab.
    ![](images/Jenkins-SCM.png)
 1. Build Triggers
     1. Check "GitHub hook trigger for GITScm polling"
    ![](images/Jenkins-BuildTriggers.png)
+   This will set your Jenkins build to listen for the webhook you created in your GitHub repository.
+   Whenever you push a change to your repository it will automatically trigger a build.
 1. Build Environment
     1. Check "Delete workspace before build starts"
     1. Check "Use secret text(s) or file(s)"
    ![](images/Jenkins-BuildEnvironment.png)
+   You will now create environment variables that will be bound to the database user & password for your hol_test schema.
+The password will be kept in the Jenkins credentials manager and it will be obfuscated in the logs whenever it is used.
 1. Bindings
-    1. Click Add button
+    1. Click the Add button
     1. Select "Username and password (separated)"
         ![](images/Jenkins-NewBinding.png)
     1. In "Username Variable" enter "username"